The Best Dairy-Free Diet Plan for Beginners

 The U.S. government, and governments in other nations, have been touting the benefits of high calcium content in dairy milk seemingly forever.
 In actuality, the more dairy milk you drink, the weaker your bones become.

-Dairy consumption has also been linked to cancer, overweight and obesity, diabetes and multiple sclerosis, as well as neurological problems.
+Dairy consumption has also been linked to cancer, obesity, diabetes, multiple sclerosis, as well as neurological problems.
 When you put down the dairy, you promote humane animal farming practices, you help the planet, and you become healthier as well.

 One of the biggest selling points of the dairy industry is that milk delivers high levels of vitamin D. Just 10 minutes in the midday sun causes your body to produce enough vitamin D to meet your daily requirements.
 This gives you the vitamin D benefits of dairy milk, without the downsides mentioned earlier.

 Dairy milk is high in iodine.
 This is one of the many nutrients that the human body needs.
 Strawberries, navy beans, potatoes, sea vegetables like kelp, cranberries, fish and shrimp, Himalayan crystal salt, baked turkey breast, canned tuna, and eggs all give you plenty of iodine.